 Projects in the pecka lab

 Upshot: Despite decades of research, a functional understanding of the neuronal mechanisms of Auditory Scene Analysis (ASA) remains elusive.
 Most studies had focused on the instant processing of simple sounds in passive settings and a head-centered (egocentric) reference frame.
 During realistic ASA, however, the continuous modulation of sensory input resulting from self-motion fundamentally impacts the processing of the sound source of interest, particularly the representation of its egocentric relative to the absolute (i.e. allocentric) location in space.
 Moreover, identification of a particular sound source critically depends on its behavioral relevance.
 To overcome current methodological limitations, we developed an new paradigm for selective listening iin environments with multiple sound source called SIT (Sensory Island Task, Ferreiro et al., 2020, see also lab news and below for more info).
-SIT allows us to study context-dependent sound source localization during chronic recording of neuronal activity.
+SIT allows us to study context-dependent sound source identification and selective listening during chronic recording of neuronal activity.